 - The faculty offers cutting-edge research opportunities in nanotechnology, biotechnology, complex fluids, atomic, molecular, and multiscale modeling, environmental engineering, and atomic-scale design of surface reactivity.

 - Research in the department is highly interdisciplinary, capitalizing on programs of national prominence such as the NSF Materials Research Science and Engineering Center (MRSEC) and the nation’s largest NIH-funded Biotechnology Training Program.

 - The UW-Madison campus has uniformly strong programs in all areas of the biological, chemical, and physical sciences.

 - Madison is a city consistently ranked as a top community in which to live, work, and play.

 Engineering students at UW-Madison can participate in more than 50 engineering-affiliated student organizations, most of which host outreach activities.
 A few student organizations are especially dedicated to community service.

-Scholarships in variable amounts are available to biomedical engineering undergraduate students and to Engineering General Resources (EGR) undergraduate students expecting to be admitted to the MSE department for the term of the scholarship.
-Many awards are based on academic merit and not on financial need.
+Scholarships in variable amounts are available to chemical and biological undergraduate students through the department and the College of Engineering.
+Many awards are based on academic merit, financial need or specific emphasis.
 Visit Scholarships@UW-Madison to find and apply for scholarships.
 The scholarship system will automatically match your eligibility criteria.